NREL/floris/README.rst

 ``pip install -e FLORIS/``

-Finally, test the installation by starting a python terminal and importing floris:
+Finally, test the installation by starting a python terminal and importing FLORIS:

 ``import floris``

 pip repo installation
 ~~~~~~~~~~~~~~~~~~~~~
-The floris version available through the pip repository is always the latest tagged and released version.
+The Floris version available through the pip repository is always the latest tagged and released version.
 This version represents the most recent stable, tested, and validated code.

 In this case, there is no need to download the source code directly.
-Floris and its dependencies can be installed with:
+FLORIS and its dependencies can be installed with:

 ``pip install floris``